openmelody/mt-plugin-configassistant/README.md

 * `author` - Select an author from a popup dialog.
 To appear in the popup, an author must have a Role, associating them with the blog in which this field is used.
-This field supports a special `roles` key where a comma-separated list of valid Roles may be supplied to filter the popup dialog contents.
+This field supports two additional optional keys:

+  * `roles` - where a comma-separated list of valid Roles may be supplied to filter the popup dialog contents.
+  * `all_authors` - if flagged `1` then all authors in the system with post permissions or a role (as specified in the above `roles` key) can be supplied to filter the popup dialog contents.

 * `blogs` - Produces a pull down menu listing every blog in the system.
   *Warning: this is not advisable for large installations as it can